yosssi/ace/README.md

 Ace is an HTML template engine for Go.
 This is inspired by [Slim](http://slim-lang.com/) and [Jade](http://jade-lang.com/).
 This is a refinement of [Gold](http://gold.yoss.si/).

-## Official Information
+## Official Information & Announcement

-You can get the official information about Ace via the following channels:
+You can get the official information and announcement about Ace via the following channels:

 * [Twitter](https://twitter.com/acehtml)
 * [Google Group](https://groups.google.com/forum/#!forum/acehtml)